maths/moodle-qtype_stack/doc/en/Developer/Development_history.md

 Released January 2025.

 Bring forward bug fixes to include in an official release.
+Update JSXGraph.

 ## Version 4.8.1